-The “Printables” are available here (or in the footer of the site at the bottom of every page).
-These include the latest version of the Statewide and Regional Star Jobs Brochure and the latest version of the Mini Career Cluster guides.
+The “Printables” are available here (or click on "Educator Resources" in the footer at the bottom of each page and then click on the "Printables & Tools" tab).
+These include the latest version of the Statewide and Regional Star Jobs Brochure as well as the latest version of the Mini Career Cluster guides.

 I have some ideas for information/data that would be very useful to NCcareers.org users.
 How do I let share it with you?